RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 In the menu **Setup** you can find the options for changing the ARM and SDRAM frequencies.

-Changes require a reboot to will take effect.
+Changes require a reboot to take effect.

 ### With raspi-config